-4 c.
+c.
 Ozone Transport Rule

-5 O.

-WHAT IS THE OZONE TRANSPORT RULE?
+O. WHAT IS THE OZONE TRANSPORT RULE?

-6 The Ozone Transport Rule was published by the Environmental Protection Agency A. ("EPA") on June 5, 2023.43 Among other things, the rule was designed to reduce the 7 8 amount of ozone-forming emissions of nitrogen oxides transported into neighboring 9 states.
-Under the rule, electric generators are required to follow specific state 10 implementation plans ("SIP") designed to limit nitrogen oxide emissions.
-In the recent 11 rule implementation, the EPA issued SIPs for 22 different states, including Utah.
-12 IS PACIFICORP'S MODELING CONSISTENT WITH THE FINAL RULE?
-0. 13 A. No. PacifiCorp has modeled the Ozone Transport Rule in its NPC, including for the Jim 14 Briger power plant.
+A. The Ozone Transport Rule was published by the Environmental Protection Agency amount of ozone-forming emissions of nitrogen oxides transported into neighboring states.
+Under the rule, electric generators are required to follow specific state implementation plans ("SIP") designed to limit nitrogen oxide emissions.
+In the recent rule implementation, the EPA issued SIPs for 22 different states, including Utah.

+("EPA") on June 5, 2023.
+Among other things, the rule was designed to reduce the

+Q. IS PACIFICORP'S MODELING CONSISTENT WITH THE FINAL RULE?

+13 A. No. PacifiCorp has modeled the Ozone Transport Rule in its NPC, including for the Jim 14 Briger power plant.
 This modeling, however, was not consistent with the final rule.
-Foremost, Wyoming was not subject to the final rule issued by the EPA.
-The Federal 15 16 Register notice states "we are deferring final action at this time on the proposed [Federal 17 Implementation Plans] for Tennessee and Wyoming pending further review of the 18 updated air quality and contribution modeling and analysis developed for this final action."44 The EPA is conducting additional analysis and review of Wyoming's SIP
+15 Foremost, Wyoming was not subject to the final rule issued by the EPA.
+The Federal 16 Register notice states "we are deferring final action at this time on the proposed [Federal 17 Implementation Plans] for Tennessee and Wyoming pending further review of the 18 updated air quality and contribution modeling and analysis developed for this final 19 action."
+The EPA is conducting additional analysis and review of Wyoming's SIP because the EPA's analysis to date suggests that it is uncertain if Wyoming is contributing to air quality problems in amounts sufficient to link them to the downwind air quality problems.
+EPA stated, "[w]ith respect to Wyoming, our methodology when applied using the 2016v3 modeling suggests that whether the state is linked is uncertain and warrants further analysis."
+The EPA deferred its final action on Wyoming's SIP until December 15, 2023.